Parley Baer

 Parley Edward Baer (August 5, 1914 – November 22, 2002) was an American actor in radio and later in television and film.
-Despite dozens of appearances in television series and theatrical films, he remains best known as the original "Chester" in the radio version of Gunsmoke, and as the Mayor of Mayberry (Roy Stoner) in The Andy Griffith Show.
+Despite dozens of appearances in television series and theatrical films, he remains best known as the original "Chester" in the radio version of Gunsmoke, and as the Mayor of Mayberry (Roy Stoner) in The Andy Griffith Show, as well as Arthur J. Henson in The Addams Family as the Mayor, an insurance executive and as the city controller.

 Early life, family and education

 Parley Edward Baer was born in Salt Lake City, Utah.
 He studied drama at the University of Utah.

 Career

 Baer had a circus background, but he began his radio career at Utah station KSL.

 Circus

 Early in his career, Baer was a circus ringmaster and publicist.
 He left those roles for military service in World War II.
 In the 1950s, he had a job training wild animals at Jungleland USA in Thousand Oaks, California.
 Still later, he served as a docent at the Los Angeles Zoo.

 Military

 Baer was commissioned as an officer in the United States Army Air Forces during World War II, attaining the rank of Captain.
 He served from 1942 to 1946 in the Pacific Theater, earning an Army Presidential Unit Citation, the American Campaign Medal, the Asiatic–Pacific Campaign Medal, the World War II Victory Medal and seven service stars.